Lighting is all about ecology.

 According to all above, the artificial lighting is necessary for indoor aquariums.

 Sunlight is white color to human’s eyes.
 Plants in nature are growing well under the sunlight since ancient times.
 Therefore, we have a consensus that the sunlight must be the best light source for plant growth.
 The sun can radiate a uniform amount of energy at all wavelengths, including infrared and ultraviolet.
 An artificial light composed of red, green and blue also looks to be white color to human’s eye.

 However, when we look at the spectrum, we will find that the energy provided by the artificial light is only generated at red, green and blue.

 Plants rely on the light energy to grow.
 A light with a specific wavelength characteristics will be absorbed to help the photosynthesis, and then convert to energy to growth chemical action.
 That is to say, the quality of the lighting will be truly reflected in the growth status of the plant.

-As we discussed in other place, not all light is useful for plant growth.
+As we discussed in our blog, not all light is useful for plant growth.
 Different plants at different growth stage need different of light.
 In order to provide the best growth formula for plants, the tunable spectrum will be the best solution.

 Red aquatic plants in freshwater aquariums add color to the landscape.
 Intense light is needed to keep the plants red.
 Red aquatic plants appear red because the anthocyanins in their cells are colored.
 Anthocyanin is also an accessory pigment that absorbs excess light energy to protect other organelles, especially DNA, from sun damage.
 Therefore, providing strong light is an important condition to keep anthocyanin active.

-To sum up, white light with balanced energy supply in the range of 400-700nm within PAR is an appropriate choice for Aquarium lighting, and strong light for red aquatic plants.
+To sum everything up, white light with balanced energy supply in the range of 400-700nm within PAR is an appropriate choice for Aquarium lighting, and strong light is necessary for red aquatic plants.